 Which personality traits propel the desire for power?
 How does the constitution assess mental competency?
-Should the public consider mental health when selecting their next leader?
+Should the public consider mental health when selecting their leaders?
 People have always explored these questions, but the election of President Donald Trump sparked new interest and vigorous debate.

 Voters prefer politicians who are relatively more extraverted, assertive, open, honest, emotionally stable, and somewhat more disagreeable than the average person; these traits are also associated with political ambition, leadership, and media visibility.
 While ideology underlies political parties, personality underlies political candidates, and voters often choose politicians who embody their own personality traits but have stronger leadership qualities.

-People high in dark personality traits such as narcissism, psychopathy, and Machiavelliansm are often drawn to positions of power.
-The desire for authority, attention, and wealth often proels them to attain power in brazen and ruthless ways.
+People high in dark personality traits such as narcissism, psychopathy, and Machiavellianism are often drawn to positions of power.
+The desire for authority, attention, and wealth often propels them to attain power in brazen and ruthless ways.
 These traits can increase the impulse to gain power, instill a sense of superiority, and prevent them from accepting negative information about themselves or their leadership.
-Pathocracy is a term used to describe a government run by people with personality disorders.
+Pathocracy is a term used to describe a government run by leaders with personality disorders.

 Leaders with dark personalities can be damaging in the long run, so why do voters choose them in the first place?
 One reason is that narcissists and sociopaths have seductive personalities; they can be charming, confident, and bold, and they exaggerate their accomplishments.
 Another is that high-conflict personalities attract attention, which the media then spotlights.